 On the women's side, the United States remains the team to beat.
 After winning a fourth straight World Cup title in 2022, the U.S. women will head to Paris as heavy favorites in search of an eighth consecutive gold medal.

 Although Sue Bird retired after Tokyo (as did Sylvia Fowles a year later), the U.S. is not short on veteran talent.
-Diana Taurasi, who will be 42 when the Games start, was one of 14 players invited to a USA Basketball training camp in April.
-If she makes the team for Paris, she would play at her sixth Olympics.
-A sixth gold medal would make her the most decorated Olympic basketball player of all time.
+Diana Taurasi, who will be 42 when the Games start, was one of 12 players named to the Olympic roster.
+She'll be playing at her sixth Olympics, and a sixth gold medal would make her the most decorated Olympic basketball player of all time.

-The training camp roster also included 33-year-old Brittney Griner, who returned to the national team last year after spending nearly 10 months detained in Russia on drug-related charges.
+The roster also includes 33-year-old Brittney Griner, who returned to the national team last year after spending nearly 10 months detained in Russia on drug-related charges.
 Griner, who was classified as "wrongfully detained" by the U.S. State Department, returned home in December 2022 as part of a prisoner swap.

 Next generation of U.S. women already stepping up